-A. A defensive player or team member who hinders or prevents a batter from striking at or hitting a pitched ball.

-B. A fielder who is not in possession of the ball, in the act of fielding a batted ball, nor about to receive a thrown ball, who impedes the progress of a runner or batter-runner who is legally running bases.
+- A. A defensive player or team member who hinders or prevents a batter from striking at or hitting a pitched ball. - B. A fielder who is not in possession of the ball nor in the act of fielding a batted ball who impedes the progress of a runner or batter-runner who is legally running bases.